Stellantis Argentina: Citroën brand in Argentina

 French automotive Citroën began to produce vehicles in 1960 with the launching of 3CV, being operative until 1979.
-In 1998 Sevel Argentina sold its share percent to PSA Group which brought the Peugeot and Citroën brands back to Argentina.
+In 1998, Sevel Argentina sold its share percent to PSA Group, which brought the Citroën brand back to Argentina.

 Fiat brand in Argentina

 After the dissolution of Sevel, Fiat resumed operations in Argentina in 1996.
 The company built a new plant in Ferreyra with an investment of USD600 million to produce its new models, the Palio and Siena.
-The company also took over IVECO operations in the country.
+The company also took over Iveco operations in the country.
 Nevertheless, the 2001 economics crisis caused the plant was closed.
 It would not be resume operations until 2008.

 The plant in Ferreyra has been producing the Fiat Cronos since 2018.
 In 2014, the company was renamed "FCA Argentina" after the Fiat and Chrysler merger.
-That allowed the Argentine subsidiary to import Chrysler Corporation brands to the Argentine market such as Jeep, Ram, and Alfa Romeo among others.
+That allowed the Argentine subsidiary to import Chrysler Corporation brands to the Argentine market such as Jeep, Ram and Alfa Romeo among others.

 Peugeot brand in Argentina (1960–2021)

 The first Peugeot automobiles were brought to Argentina in 1957 through the establishment of DAPASA (acronym from "Distribuidora Automóviles Peugeot Argentina S.A.") which imported the 403 model.
 The society was then renamed "IAFA" and began producing the 403 in the new factory in Berazategui, Greater Buenos Aires from 1960 to 1965.
 During that period, a total of 22,000 units were manufactured.

 IAFA launched the 404 model in 1962, which would become a success, being produced until 1980 by IAFA and continued shortly by Sevel Argentina.
 At the moment of being discontinued, a total of 152,000 units had been produced.
 In 1960, a new plant in El Palomar, Buenos Aires, was opened to produce Peugeot models, with its first cars being assembled in 1963.

 After some irregularities detected in the IAFA's operations, a new company, SAFRAR ("Sociedad Anónima Franco Argentina de Automotores") was created in 1965.
 The company took over production of Peugeot models, launching the T48 (403 pickup) in 1967.
 Until 1973, when it was discontinued, 16,000 units were assembled.
-In 1969 SAFRAR launched the Peugeot 504 which would become not only an emblematic model for the brand but its most successful car for decades.
+In 1969, SAFRAR launched the Peugeot 504 which would become not only an emblematic model for the brand but its most successful car for decades.
 Furthermore, at the moment of being discontinued, it had been the most produced models in the history of Argentine automotive, surpassing other legends like Renault 12 and Ford Falcon.
 It was produced until 1999 with near 400,000 units assembled.
-In 1973 the 404 pickup replaced its 403 counterpart, being produced until 1981.
+In 1973, the 404 pickup replaced its 403 counterpart, being produced until 1981.